nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![highlight_error_feature](images/highlightErrorFeature.png)

 - **Unknown Command**: If the command entered is not recognized by NUStates, it will highlight the invalid command keyword and provide a message indicating that the command is unknown.
-- **Missing Preamble Value**: If required preamble value is invalid (e.g., non-positive values where positive numbers are expected), NUStates will highlight the invalid preamble value and provide a message indicating the expected format.
+- **Missing Index Value**: If required index value is invalid (e.g., non-positive values where positive numbers are expected), NUStates will not highlight any specific part of the command but will provide a message indicating the correct format.
 - **Invalid Parameter Values**: If any parameter values are invalid (e.g., non-numeric values where numbers are expected), NUStates will highlight the invalid values and provide a message indicating the expected format.
 - **Invalid Command Format and Other Errors**: For incorrect command format and other errors, NUStates will not highlight any specific part of the command but will provide a message indicating the correct format.
 This includes missing parameters, incorrect command structure, and other general errors.